Brian Nichols

-Brian Gene Nichols (born December 10, 1971) is a convicted murderer and convicted rapist known for his escape and killing spree in the Fulton County Courthouse in Atlanta, Georgia, on March 11, 2005.
-Nichols was on trial for rape when he escaped custody and murdered Rowland Barnes, the judge presiding over his trial; a court reporter; a Fulton County Sheriff's deputy; and later, an ICE special agent.
-Twenty-six hours after a large-scale manhunt was launched in the metropolitan Atlanta area, Nichols was taken into custody.
-The prosecution charged him with committing 54 crimes during the escape; he was found guilty on all counts on November 7, 2008, and was subsequently sentenced to life in prison.
+Brian Gene Nichols (born December 10, 1971) is an American former college football player known for the March 11, 2005 Fulton County Courthouse shootings and subsequent escape in Atlanta, Georgia.
+At the time of the courthouse shootings, Nichols was being retried on rape and other charges after his first trial ended in a mistrial when the jury was unable to reach a verdict.
+Following his escape from custody, a large-scale manhunt was launched throughout the Atlanta metropolitan area, and Nichols was taken into custody approximately 26 hours later.
+In 2008, Nichols was tried on 54 charges arising from the courthouse shootings, escape, and related events.
+He was found guilty on all 54 counts on November 7, 2008, including murder, felony murder, aggravated assault, armed robbery, kidnapping, hijacking a motor vehicle, and escape, and was subsequently sentenced to life imprisonment without the possibility of parole.

 Early life

 Nichols grew up in a middle-class household in Baltimore, Maryland, and attended Cardinal Gibbons School.

 He later attended Kutztown University of Pennsylvania in Kutztown, Pennsylvania, from 1989 to 1990, where he played football and was known for having a "knack for trouble".
 Nichols dropped out of college and moved to Georgia in 1995, where he worked for Hewlett-Packard and UPS.

 Nichols was arrested on multiple charges for the rape, kidnapping, and assault of a former girlfriend after discovering that she was dating a minister from the church that they both attended.
 The first attempt at a trial ended with a mistrial and a hung jury.
 While awaiting a second trial, friends and family members of Nichols expressed concern that he would attempt to escape, having tried to formulate an escape plan with a friend.